-Sleepwalking occurs during deep sleep, usually in the first part of the night and is nothing to do with dreams.
-For most people it is harmless, but it can be especially dangerous (or embarrassing) when staying away from home, or where the individual leaves the house.
+Parasomnias, sleepwalking occurs in deep sleep, usually in the first part of the night and is nothing to do with dreams.
+For most people it is harmless, but it can be especially dangerous (or embarrassing) while away from home, or where the individual leaves the house.
 It is not dangerous to sleepwalkers to wake them but, like anyone else, they may respond with hostility on being woken from deep sleep.
-Stress does not cause sleepwalking, but it will make an episode more likely for someone who sleepwalks.
+Also, stress does not cause sleepwalking, but it will make an Parasomnias episode more likely for someone who sleepwalks.

 Sleep terrors (or night terrors) are different from nightmares, being a partial arousal from deep sleep where the person feels intense fear and may call out or even bolt from the bed.
 If the individual wakes completely they will have no memory of what happened.
 Night terrors are more common in children, most of whom “grow out of them”.
 They tend to occur earlier in the night.